Cold-Formed Steel Frame Design for Small Commercial Buildings

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider No. 0004647), Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700) and North Carolina (S-0130).
 HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and architects via its registration with the American Institute of Architects Continuing Education System (Regulations of the Commissioner §68.14(i)(2) and §69.6(i)(2)).
 Other states do not preapprove continuing education providers or courses.

-The International Code Council has approved this event for .4 CEUs in the specialty area of Fire (Preferred Provider No. 1232).
+The International Code Council has approved these events for .4 CEUs in the specialty areas of Building, Fire, Energy or Electrical (depending on course) (Preferred Provider No. 1232).

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).